exploratory-io/book/analytics/survival.md

 10. Click Run button to run the analytics.
 11. Select view type (explained below) by clicking view type link to see each type of generated visualization.

+### "Summary" View
+"Summary" View shows up only when Color By column is set.
+It shows the result of log-rank test that tests if the difference in survival of the subjects that belongs to different Color-By column groups is statistically significant or not.

 ### "Survival Curve" View
 "Survival Curve" View displays how the subjects survives (without experiencing event/death) as time goes by with a line chart.
 This example is with Color By.